 Certified Nurse Technician Education Requirements and Job Duties

-Learn about the education and preparation needed to become a certified nurse technician.
+Learn about the education and preparation needed to become a certified nurse technician (CNT).
 Get a quick view of the requirements as well as details about training programs, job duties and certification to find out if this is the career for you.

 Certified nurse technicians, similar to nurse aides or assistants, provide direct patient care with the supervision of a registered nurse.
 They aid patients with daily grooming chores, assist doctors with exams, and help nurses provide prescribed medications and treatments.
 Each state requires nurse technicians to earn certification by passing an exam, and national certification is also required to be employed by nursing homes.